 Istana Hotel is (probably) one of the oldest hotels in KL....

 (Well, it's been there as far back as I can remember anyway)

 I admit, I hadn't been there for ages - So, I was really looking forward to checking out the new-ish addition (Urban restaurant) during a wine pairing dinner by a very established Australian winery, Thomas K Hardy:

 (5 generations of wine making experience!
 That's a lot...)

 Despite the rather traditional sounding name and facade of Istana Hotel, Urban restaurant is modern, with a nice, warm ambience inside.
 It can either be more casual (sit at the bar) or more intimate/formal (sit at the tables in the main area or the private area behind):

 Once we got settled in, we were shown a video of the inspiration behind the wines - Australian cricket great, Jason "Dizzy" Gillespie:

-I am not a cricket fan, so I had no idea who this Jason "Dizzy" Gillespie is, but according to fellow diners (and the people from Hardy's), he is a legendary cricket player that amazingly not only bowled well but broke a lot of batting records too.
+I am not a cricket fan, so I had no idea who this Jason "Dizzy" Gillespie is.
+According to fellow diners (and the people from Hardy's), he is a legendary cricket player that amazingly, not only bowled well, but broke a lot of batting records too.

 - 1st Course: Chilled Pea Valute with Bacon Foam Rock Oyster and Avocado Garlic Cream and Salmon Roe.